watsona4/scipy2016/SciPy2016TripReport.md

 This course was intended for beginning Python programmers.
-Although the attendee considers himself to be an intermediate Python programmer, several good software practices were taught that will be incorporated into Python development projects within NNL.
+Although the attendee considers himself to be an intermediate Python programmer, several good software practices were taught that will be incorporated into the Lynx project.

 The first hour of the course focused on the basics of Python, using Jupyter notebooks as the platform.
 Normally, Software Carpentry